damianhakert/damianhakert.github.io/source/posts/2016-12-08-git-tricks.html.md

 ## Intro

 Almost everybody at GitLab will need to use Git at some point.
 For newcomers who know nothing about Git that can be a fearsome experience.
-We have a `#git-help` chat channel where we ask questions and provide help if some of us get stuck.
+We have a [Git cheatsheet] and a `#git-help` chat channel where we ask questions and provide help if some of us get stuck.
 That's a quick way to provide help, and if something is complicated or someone has messed up their local repository and needs immediate help, there's always a person to jump on a quick call.

 Here's a pack of Git tricks that will leverage your Git-fu and you'll hopefully find useful.
 Remember, the list is far from exhaustive :)